-KEY PRACTICES OF AUTHENTIC ASSESSMENT
+KEY PRACTICES OF

-- Collect evidence. - Analyze and interpret the evidence. - Establish goals and create a plan for each child and the whole group. - Assessments should result in information that can be used to make accurate and useful decisions. - Assessment practices should involve multiple observations. - Parents and families should be a valued source of assessment information.
+- Assessments should result in information that can be used to make accurate and useful decisions. - Assessment practices should involve multiple observations. - Parents and families should be a valued source of assessment information.
 Assessments should include multiple sources of evidence, especially reports from parents, families, and teachers.